phylovi/bito/CONTRIBUTING.md

 * Prefer [descriptive identifier names and simple coding practices](https://blog.codinghorror.com/coding-without-comments/) to comments documenting implementation.
   If that means having long identifier names, that's fine!
   However, please write documentation if you can't make the code use and operation inherently obvious.
+* Make names for a single concept consistent across various uses of that concept.
 * Prefer clarity over something-that-might-be-slightly-faster (except for the very performance critical core).
 * DRY, but prefer clarity over compactness.
 * Document methods and functions in header files with comments, unless the method/function name makes its purpose completely obvious.